Lydia Benecke

 Lydia Benecke (born in 1982 as E. C. Wawrzyniak) is a German criminal psychologist and writer of popular science non-fiction.

-Life
+Early life and education

 Benecke was born in Bytom, Poland and left for Germany at the age of 4 with her mother.
 She grew up in Bottrop and developed her interest in criminal cases from a young age.
-After finishing school at the Janusz-Korczak-Gesamtschule in Bottrop, she studied Psychology, Psychopathology and Forensic science at the Ruhr University Bochum.
-She was married to Mark Benecke.
-She lives in Cologne and is active in the German skeptical organization GWUP.
+After finishing school at the Janusz-Korczak-Gesamtschule in Bottrop, she studied psychology, psychopathology and forensic science at the Ruhr University Bochum.

 Career

 Psychologist

-Benecke attended an adult education course in psychology as a teenager.
-After a school internship she worked as a freelancer for a psychological psychotherapist during her extracurricular time.